 Of course, it could be that non alcoholic beer has been brewed myriad times over the past several thousand years, and brewers just didn’t have the tools to measure alcohol content.

-So, to answer your question I asked, there is no first non alcoholic beer.
+So, to answer the question, there is no first non alcoholic beer.

 As I previously mentioned in my Dry January post, many non alcoholic products technically have trace amounts of alcohol in them.
 However, because there are different methods of producing non alcoholic beer, the amount of alcohol in your brew can vary.